497 Iva

-Iva (minor planet designation: 497 Iva) is a main-belt asteroid orbiting the Sun, not to be confused with 1627 Ivar.
+497 Iva is a main-belt asteroid orbiting the Sun, not to be confused with 1627 Ivar.
 It was discovered by American astronomer R. S. Dugan on 4 November 1902, and was named for Iva Shores, the young daughter of the family where he was staying in Heidelberg.
 This object is orbiting at a distance of 2.85 AU with a period of 1758.8 days and an eccentricity of 0.3.
 The orbital plane is inclined at an angle of 4.8° to the plane of the ecliptic.